taylorwood/taylorwood.github.io/_posts/2016-04-03-random-forests.markdown

 let testFeatures, testOutputs = testSet |> Array.unzip
 ```

-Now we train the Random Forest using 75 trees with 50% subsampling:
+Now we train the forest using 75 trees with 50% subsampling:

 ``` ocaml
 let predictor, oob = trainForest trainFeatures trainOutputs 75 0.5
 printfn "Out-of-bag RMSE = %f" oob
 ```

-It only takes a second, then we can make predictions for all samples in the test set:
+It only takes a second, then we're ready to make predictions for all samples in the test set:

 ``` ocaml
 let predictions =